-The Section of Endocrinology at Rush University Medical Center in Chicago, Illinois, offers a full range of services in endocrinology, including outpatient provocative endocrine testing, thyroid biopsy and intensive diabetes management and education.
+The Division of Endocrinology and Metabolism at Rush University Medical Center in Chicago, Illinois, offers a full range of services in endocrinology, including outpatient provocative endocrine testing, thyroid biopsy and intensive diabetes management and education.

 Endocrinology focuses on glands that secrete hormones, which are chemical messengers that travel throughout the bloodstream to regulate different bodily functions.
 These glands include the thyroid, parathyroid pituitary gland, hypothalamus, pancreas, adrenal glands and gonads.
 Clinical research by our team at Rush has focused on diabetes and care of people with diabetes after organ transplantation.